PBSA/Technical-Documents/technology/sidechain-operator-nodes-sons/running-a-son-node/docker-install.md

 The terminal will need to be reinitialized after installation.

-{% hint style="info" %}
-**Optional**: you can Look at [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/) to learn more on how to install Docker.
+> **Optional:** you can Look at [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/) to learn more on how to install Docker.
-{% endhint %}

-{% hint style="danger" %}
-If you are having permission issues trying to run Docker use `sudo` or look at [https://docs.docker.com/engine/install/linux-postinstall/](https://docs.docker.com/engine/install/linux-postinstall/)
+> **Note:** If you are having permission issues trying to run Docker, use `sudo` or look at [https://docs.docker.com/engine/install/linux-postinstall/](https://docs.docker.com/engine/install/linux-postinstall/)
-{% endhint %}

 ## Setting up the environment